bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 inserted USB devices.
 FAT32 USB drives will still work regardless of whether this patch is applied.

-The script should first be backed up.
-Next it should be patched using the "usbshare.py.SC.patch" patch file that was transferred to the Seagate Central in a previous step.
+The original script should first be backed up.
+Next, it should be patched using the "usbshare.py.SC.patch" patch file that was transferred to the Seagate Central in a previous step.

      cp /usr/lib/python2.6/site-packages/shares/usbshare.py /usr/lib/python2.6/site-packages/shares/usbshare.py.old